 15. real ones by katherena vermette

-Setting: Canada
+Setting: Primarily in Winnipeg, Manitoba, Canada

 16. Libby Lost and Found by Stephanie Booth